NEW ✨ Let's Crush It on Amazon Together! Contact Us Today

 Step 5: Set your budget & know the margins

-You’re excited to dive into Amazon return pallets, and we get it.
+You’re excited to dive into pallets, and we get it.
 The potential is massive.
 Sellers have made up to $12 million selling them.
 But before you start hauling inventory and planning your resale strategy, there’s one thing you need to get really good at: knowing your numbers.

 Because while anyone can buy an Amazon return pallet, profitable resellers master their margins first.